 A Witness Believed Dead Interviewed by Cold Case Reporter

 One major mystery previously unsolved was what happened on a job site the day before the shooting.
 Fuller attributed a threat from employee Willie Gibson as the triggering event.
-FBI docs indicate that a witness told agents that Gibson was dead when the FBI began its review of the case in 2010.
+FBI records indicate that a witness told agents that Gibson was dead when the FBI began its review of the case in 2010.

 However, Willie Gibson was located by the journalist Ben Greenberg, working on behalf of PBS Frontline.